 A consequence of these challenges is that uncertainty varies within the distribution as a function of lake size.
-The area of the largest lakes is known exactly while the area of the smallest lakes is unknown below a certain unknown threshold.
-This can occur either because lakes are too small to be resolved from remote sensing products or because of limited ground surveying effort.
-The omission or "censoring" of small lakes occurs because we know that small lakes exist but below a certain threshold we have limited knowledge of their exact areas (Hamilton et al., 1992).
+The area of the largest lakes is known with a high degree of certainty while the area of the smallest lakes is unknown below a certain unknown threshold.
+The area of a small lake can be unknown either because it is too small to be resolved from remote sensing products or because of limited ground surveying effort.
+The omission or "censoring" of small lakes occurs because we know that small lakes exist but below a certain threshold, we have limited knowledge of their exact areas (Hamilton et al., 1992).
+Such censoring errors may have an outsized impact on upscaled estimates of aquatic processes such as CO2 flux because small lakes have been shown to have particularly large CO2 flux rates (DelSontro et al. 2018).

 Estimating total lake area from a sample of lakes requires a conceptual model of how lakes are formed (i.e. the data generating process).
 Typically, lake areas are treated as arising from a fractal generating process due to the fact that landform topography, which determines the placement of lakes, can itself be treated as a fractal generating process.
 Indeed, many other geomorphological phenomena that are dependent on landform topography such as coastline length are often well-described by fractal generating processes (Newman, 2005).
 A challenge in modelling such data generating processes for lake areas is that large lakes likely follow a different data generating process than that of the smallest lakes.
 Whereas small lakes are constrained by landform topography, large lakes are essentially unconstrained by local landform topography and are instead constrained by the placement and arrangement of continents (Goodchild, 1988).
 As large lakes become even larger, they have a greater probability of intersecting a continent edge and becoming an estuary or embayment rather than a lake.
 Consequently, lake databases are said to be truncated on large lakes because we know that large lakes are essentially fixed in space and cannot occur in any given location (Hamilton et al., 1992).

-Given the preceding discussion it is clear that estimating total lake area requires a method of dealing both with the fact that lake databases are 1) truncated at large lakes and 2) censored at small lakes.
+Given that no existing database is a complete census of all lakes, yet we have near exact estimates of the area of large lakes, estimating total lake area requires a method of dealing both with the fact that lake databases are 1) truncated at large lakes and 2) censored at small lakes.
 Prior studies estimating global lake area have mostly not dealt with the first issue (but see Seekell and Pace, 2011).
 Note that in some instances the estimation process can be modified to limit its effect on the results (see Methods section).
 In contrast to the first issue, prior studies have typically addressed the second issue by specifying an ad-hoc cutoff value below which empirically determined lake areas are discarded and subsequently back-calculated.
 Hereafter, I refer to this strategy as the "cutoff" method.